*All information in this article has been revised and updated for the latest 2021-2022 models.

-The 2020 Ford Mustang combines modern convenience with retro style.
+The 2021 Ford Mustang combines modern convenience with retro style.
 It has an upscale cabin that offers high-quality materials and more trunk space, with a wide trunk opening.
-There is 13.5 cubic feet of trunk space in the standard Mustang Fastback, with rear seats that fold down for extra room.
-Convertible models offer 11.4 cubic feet of space.
-For a sports car that is a good amount of room.
 The Mustang seats two in the front and two in the back, with its focus on the two front seats.
 Both the driver and passengers have plenty of comfortable space and well-bolstered seats.
 Cloth seats are standard, but higher models offer full leather upholstery with heated and ventilated front seats.

-The Mustang gives you plenty of options, from the fun and energetic GT Convertible to the 2020 Shelby GT500, which hosts the most power-dense supercharged V8 production engine in the world.
-There are four main engine options for the 2020 Ford Mustang: the base 2.3-liter turbocharged four-cylinder, found in EcoBoost trims, gets you moving quickly with 310 horsepower.
+The Mustang gives you plenty of options, from the fun and energetic Ecoboost to the Mach 1.
+There are four main engine options for the 2021 Ford Mustang: the base 2.3-liter turbocharged four-cylinder, found in EcoBoost trims, gets you moving quickly with 310 horsepower.
 A new option package for 2020 gives you an engine output of 330 horsepower.
 The optional 5.0-liter V8 engine in the Mustang GT packs a punch with its 460 hp.
 Both the four-cylinder and V8 engines come standard with six-speed manual transmission or a refined 10-speed automatic.
-The high-performance Shelby models are the stars of the show.
-The Shelby GT350 boasts 526 horsepower from its 5.2-liter V8.
-It's the most powerful engine that Ford has ever built for a street-legal car.
-If that’s not enough, the Shelby GT500 makes its appearance for 2020.
-Its supercharged V8 engine makes an astounding 760 horsepower.
 With the standard EcoBoost engine, you will get an EPA-estimated 21/32 mpg in the city and highway.
 The V8 Mustang GT gets up to 16/25 mpg in the city and highway.
-Fuel economy is probably not the biggest concern for buyers of the Shelby GT350, which gets an estimated 14/21 mpg city/highway.
-With nine available trims, the starting price for the base EcoBoost Fastback is $26,670 and ranges to $72,900 for the Shelby GT500.
+With five available trims, the starting price for the base EcoBoost is $28,400 and ranges to $54,595 for the Mach 1.

 The BRZ also comes standard with a rearview camera, with no other available advanced driver aids.
 Its infotainment system is a bit outdated compared to the Ford Mustang.
-It comes standard with the Starlink Infotainment system, with a 7-inch touch screen, Apple CarPlay and Android Auto, navigation, Bluetooth, satellite radio, and an eight-speaker stereo; with no other available upgrades.
+It comes standard with the Starlink Infotainment system, with an 8-inch touch screen, Apple CarPlay and Android Auto, navigation, Bluetooth, satellite radio, and an eight-speaker stereo.
 On-screen texts can be challenging to read, and the virtual buttons are small and hard to press.